Saint Paul’s History

-Social barriers also continued to fall at St. Paul’s.
+Social barriers also continued to fall at Saint Paul’s.
 A West Indian community arrived at the church between 1928 and 1934 seeking full participation and equal access to the sacraments.
-They walked to church from their homes near Fulton Landing each Sunday, and their descendants became leaders of St. Paul’s, later welcoming two generations of arrivals from the West Indian community who would sustain the parish into the 1980s.
+They walked to church from their homes near Fulton Landing each Sunday, and their descendants became leaders of Saint Paul’s, later welcoming two generations of arrivals from the West Indian community who would sustain the parish into the 1980s.

 In the postwar 1950s and 60s, urban flight to the suburbs and new Spanish-speaking immigrant families brought further changes to South Brooklyn.
-St. Paul’s began offering a Spanish Mass to better serve its neighbors, but by the 1970s, again found itself in decline.
+Saint Paul’s began offering a Spanish Mass to better serve its neighbors, but by the 1970s, again found itself in decline.
 In 1981, Bishop Robert Campbell Witcher sent Reverend Samuel Otis Cross to assess whether the diocese should close the church and sell the property.
 The congregation at the time, about twenty-five people in total, was made up of mostly older members who had grown up in the church.

 In 1982, Fr Cross was appointed vicar, and then rector in 1985, as Saint Paul’s took on the status of an aided parish of the diocese.
 With enormous personal effort, Fr Cross began the process of growing the congregation and repairing the buildings.
 He could often be found working on the roof alongside a group of young home renovators, who were then flocking into the neighborhood—now known as Carroll Gardens—to restore its brownstones.
 Saint Paul’s became a self-financing parish again in time for the centennial of the consecration of the church building, in 1984.